conlin-matt/SurfRCaT/README.md

 The surf-camera remote calibration tool (SurfRCaT) allows for the rectification of imagery from any coastal camera that views structures identifiable in lidar data.

 ## How do I use it?
-1) Download the folder xxxxxxx...
-2) Obtain imagery from your desired camera and seperate into images.
+1) Obtain imagery from your desired camera and seperate into images.
 Note: The Southeastern Coastal Ocean Observing Regional Association has deployed a network of 7 surfcams and made their imagery openly accessible ([see here](https://secoora.org/webcat/)).
 If you want to use one of these cameras, SurfRCaT will get the imagery for you!
-3) Obtain initial estimates of camera location, elevation, and azimuth (I like to use Google Earth).
+2) Obtain initial estimates of camera location, elevation, and azimuth (I like to use Google Earth).
+3) Click on the link in the above description and download the zip file.
-4) Launch SurfRCaT and follow the instructions!
+4) Extract the zip file.
+5) Enter "cmd" in the Windows search bar and open the Command Prompt app.
+5) Click and drag the file SurfRCaT.exe from the extracted zip file into the command prompt and press enter.
+6) Follow the onscreen instructions.

 ## FAQ
 1) How do I use the lidar point cloud viewer window to identify points?